webhasan/leo-product-recommendations/README.txt

 Recommend products smartly for boosting WooCommerce sales by nice-looking ajax add to cart popup.
 Include up-sell, cross sell or related products and make sure quick checkout.

 == Description ==
 **Leo Product Recommendations for WooCommerce** is a sale boosting plugin for WooCommerce by recommending products smartly in a fully customizable and nice-looking popup.
-It shows recommended products in an eye catching popup Immediately after clicking on add to cart button which indirectly forces customers to purchase more.
+It shows recommended products in an eye catching popup Immediately after clicking on add to cart button which directly influence customers to purchase more.
 Powerful backend selection panel and settings provide you full flexibility to assign and display recommended products manual and dynamic way.

 Harvard professor Gerald Zaltman says "95% of purchasing decisions are subconscious".
 So You have to just display the right product in front of the right customer, at the right time.
 Let me explain, how to make more Sale using this awesome plugin.